PlayboyPrime/ModalMod/Explanations.md

 |{submit.channel}|Will send the message to channel where the modal was submitted.|

-## Variables you can use in replyToInteraction.message, sendMessage.message and sendEmbed(title, author and description):
+## Variables you can use in replyToInteraction.message, sendMessage.message & sendEmbed(title, author & description):

 |Variable|Replacement|
 |--------|-----------|